1Tolv2/sthlm-mc-parking-pwa/README.md

    npm install
    ```
 3. Set up your env variables
-You need to get 2 keys
+You need to get an API key from [Open Stockholm](https://openstreetgs.stockholm.se/Home/News)
-- A google maps JavaScript API key at: https://console.cloud.google.com/
-- A Open Stockholm key at: https://openstreetgs.stockholm.se/Home/News

 Rename the `./.env.example` file to `.env` and fill out the empty variables with your keys